REPUTATION CASE STUDIES

 Locally, an increase in positive reviews improved the firm’s overall star rating on a variety of websites.

-Nationally, the optimized content suppressed the negative search result that had been harming the company onto the second and third page of Google search listings, where prospects had been much less likely to see it (a satisfactory outcome, since the negative result itself couldn’t be removed).
+Nationally, the optimized content suppressed the negative search result that had been harming the company, pushing it onto the second and third page of Google search listings, where prospects had been much less likely to see it (a satisfactory outcome, since the negative result itself couldn’t be removed).

 A Path to Success